 So how do we evaluate the price of dental health as a society? there have been a few studies on this topic.
-One by the Journal of Periodontology found that people with gum disease have 21% higher health care costs than people with healthy gums.
+One study found that people with gum disease have 21% higher health care costs than people with healthy gums.
 The logical conclusion would be that it is attributed to the higher amount of dental care needed, but actually, dental disease and infections in the mouth can travel into the body.

 These infections can cause many other, seemingly unrelated, issues in the rest of the body.
 For example there have been studies linking gum disease and diabetes, gum disease and heart disease even stroke and preterm births for pregnant women.
 That is crazy considering that going to the dentist regularly can cost less than $1000/year whereas treatment of diabetes, stroke and heart disease can cost hundreds of thousands of dollars.